itmo-wad/kena-code.github.io/README.md

 # HOW TO RUN ?
 To run the project should :

  1- install flask (pip install flask)

  2- clone the repository of the project

  3- navigate to the repository and run the command : python3 app.py

-an reach the website on  http://localhost:5000
+ 4- Reach the website on  http://localhost:5000

 # CONTRIBUTORS